jansche/workingwithjan/README.md

 **[aka.ms/workingwithjan](http://aka.ms/workingwithjan)**

 *Creation Date: March 2020*
-*Status: in progress, last updated April 20, 2021*
+*Status: in progress, last updated Oct 26, 2021*

 ### A collection of things that might be useful when working with me.